 It has almost been 9 years since Too Faced has come out with the original Natural Eyes Palette.
 Where has the time gone, I can still remember walking into Macys Herlad Square and eyeing this palette, the soft tones and shimmers was something I needed in my soon to be makeup collection.
 Luckily fast forward 9 years later I still have it!
 This was one of my very first makeup palettes, the excitement I had was something I would never forget.
 I bought it first for my sister as a new year’s gift, once I saw how much she loved it and didn’t let me use it, (ironically) I went out and bought myself the same one.
 The colors are vibrant and highly pigmented and go a long way.
 With or without primer, the shadows are outstanding.
 They do have a matte sister version of the palette.

 Too Face has changed around this palette, staying true to the “Natural eyes” theme majority of the shadows stayed the same.
-The major change on this palette was the packaging.
+The significant change in this palette was the packaging.
 Before it was cardboard with no mirror, now it is metal with a small mirror.
-Second change were the shadows, not too many of them, thankfully.
+The second change was the shadows, not too many of them, thankfully.

 I hope you guy found this easy to follow and remember to achieve a flawless smokey you just blend until it hurts!